kwameaj67/Notes-App/README.md

 * Programmatic UI
 * Protocol Delegation
 * Core Data
+* MVVM with Combine
+* Custom Collection view layout (Compositional Layout)

 ### Features
+This project covers the following concepts
-* Users can create an account with his full name
+* Users can create an account with  full name
 * User can set a pin to protect all notes and folders
-* User can create a folder
-* User can update a folder
-* User can delete a folder with all its related notes
+* User can create a folder, update a folder and delete a folder with all its related notes
 * User can see all folders created
 * User can search for a folder

-* User can create short note
-* User can edit short note
-* User can delete short note
+* User can create,edit and delete a short note
-* User can search for a short note
+* User can also search for a short note

-# Screenshots
+# Snapshots
 <img align='left' src="Notes-Clone/Assets.xcassets/name.imageset/name.png"  width="250">
 <img align='left' src="Notes-Clone/Assets.xcassets/pin.imageset/pin.png"  width="250">
 <img src="Notes-Clone/Assets.xcassets/folder.imageset/folder.png"  width="250">